mlin/iitii/notes_on_cgranges.md

 In cgranges, the implicit tree layout is determined solely by the *number* of sorted items indexed, otherwise independent of their actual interval positions.
 This causes at least two complications.
 First, given a node with interval begin position B, other nodes with that same begin B can exist in *either or both* of its subtrees, even if its *immediate* children have different begin positions.
 Its parent or any other relatives could potentially share B as well: just work backwards from the extreme where the whole "sorted" array has the same begin.
 This can be a thorn for various tree algorithms, although it ends up not really affecting cgranges itself.

+* Items with colliding begin positions are contiguous in the flat sorted array, so it's much easier to find them there than by tree traversal; just scan items adjacent to the node of interest.
+Rank calculations can then distinguish whether they're inside or outside the node's subtree based on the rank difference.
+The iitii code has examples.

 The other tricky complication...

 ### Imaginary nodes